 A wedding is more than just a ceremony, its collection of small events that linger in our memories.

-Like 99% of couples who are looking for a talented photographer in the Twin Cities area, Megan and Chris cherish real moments, real connection between people they love.
+Like 99% of couples who are looking for a talented photographer in the Twin Cities area, Megan and Chris cherish real moments, a real connection between people they love.

 As a result, they wanted more than stereotyped wedding pictures!
-They envisioned this event as a family gathering, and wished their story capture into photos that would create a book.
+They envisioned this event as a family gathering and wished their story capture into photos that would create a book.

 Their day was rich in unexpected events!

 Actually, you can see all the anecdotic moments that made this big day so singular.
 You can feel the stress, the doubt, and sometime the anxiety on their face regarding the weather and how to deal with it.
 But, all in all, and despite the bad weather, you can mostly fell joy, happiness, and witness cheerful moments with their friends and family members.

 That’s the magic of love.
 If you have the good persons, anything could happen, it will remain a success.